sleak-lbl/weekly-emails/items/pspswarn.md

-### Potential Impacts on NERSC from California Wildfire Season
+### Potential Impacts on NERSC from Utility Company Response to California Wildfire Season

 PG&E, which provides power to Berkeley Lab (and NERSC), continues with its conservative approach to wildfire prevention this year: de-energizing